Israel Singer: Resignation from the World Jewish Congress

-On 17 August 2007, lawsuits were filed by both Bronfman and the WJC in the Supreme Court of New York County; Bronfman's suit claimed "that Singer did not pay back more than $500,000 in personal loans stemming from a 2004 investigation by the New York State Attorney General into the WJC's finances."
+In March 2007, WJC president Bronfman announced that Singer was being dismissed as chairman of the policy council.
+By that time Bronfman, who had defended Singer during the 2006 inquiry, alleged that Singer had engaged in financial misconduct.
+Singer denied any wrongdoing, calling the accusations "groundless".
+On August 17, 2007, lawsuits were filed by both Bronfman and the WJC in the Supreme Court of New York County; Bronfman's suit claimed "that Singer did not pay back more than $500,000 in personal loans stemming from a 2004 investigation by the New York State Attorney General into the WJC's finances."
 As a result of that investigation, Singer was required to pay back more than $300,000 to the organization.
 The WJC suit claimed that Singer "never returned WJC property such as computers, televisions, cellular phones and BlackBerries, that amount to $19,500."
+Singer described the filings as baseless "nuisance suit[s]" and reiterated his innocence.